 ED374Jj Educating All Learners in Inclusive Classrooms Considers rights of students and responsibilities of educators as they relate both to teaching students who have disabilities as well as to teaching students with other individual learning characteristics.
 Course topics explore psychological, philosophical, historical, and policy foundations of special education within a critical frame of disability studies.
 Students are required to complete a minimum of 20 hours of civic engagement in a classroom that provides accommodations for students with disabilities or other challenges to learning.
-Prerequisite: Education 201, 213, 215, or 231.
+Prerequisite: Education 201, 213, 215, 245, or 247.
 Three credit hours.
-Instructor
+Pariser

 ED398As Education and Sustainable Development During the past quarter century, the concepts of sustainability, development, and role of education have been contested by scholars.
 This course will introduce students to these central debates, develop studentsÓ ability to critically reflect upon sustainable development in an educational context, and prepare them to create, design, evaluate, and share educational materials on sustainability development goals.
 The course aims to first prepare students ǈbilingual,Ǔ able to utilize terms, theories, and concepts from sustainability, development, and education fields.
 The course also focuses on some of the most ɧglobalɮ of all sustainable development challenges: climate change, energy systems, population growth, and food systems and their relationships with schooling.
 Four credit hours.
 Roy